Master of Fine Arts & Master of Science

 The Master of Fine Arts (M.F.A.) in Digital Production Arts (DPA) at Clemson University is a professional degree program aimed at producing technically savvy, artistically talented graduates who are sought after by the growing electronic arts industry, particularly by those companies engaged in visual effects within the entertainment and commercial video, film, and gaming industries.
 The DPA program offers a unique blend of instruction from art, computer science, computer engineering, graphic communications, performing arts, philosophy, and psychology, together with newly designed courses targeted at production techniques specific to the animation, visual effects, and electronic games industries.
 Because the M.F.A. is a terminal degree in fine arts, students will also be prepared to accept university faculty positions.
 The M.F.A. requires 60 credit hours including a M.F.A. thesis.

-The Master of Science (M.S.) in Digital Production Arts (DPA) Program is a technical professional degree aimed at producing graduates who intend to seek employment in the software development of the electronic arts industry.
+The Master of Science (M.S.) in Digital Production Arts (DPA) Program, offered since 2017, is a technical professional degree aimed at producing graduates who intend to seek employment in the software development of the electronic arts industry.
 Its focus includes the technical components of visual effects production for the film, electronic games, and commercial video industries.
 The M.S. in DPA is designed primarily to attract technically-minded students interested in learning applied technical knowledge and gaining the related experience to become competitive and pursue employment as a 3D graphics programmer, software engineer, tool builder, and/or technical director in the digital production entertainment industry, but interest may also include related fields, such as commercial virtual reality, 3D printing, and visualization.
 The M.S. requires 30 credit hours and has both a thesis and a non-thesis option.

 Both programs are offered within the Division of Visual Computing in the School of Computing, with significant collaboration with the departments of Art and Performing Arts.
 Each offers a unique blend of instruction, with coursework ranging from the artistic to the technical, all with a strong emphasis on advanced studio methods for visual problem solving.
 Students can choose to study in Clemson or Charleston, SC.